varunkumar/squasher.pro/python/summarizer.md

 **OpenAI**

 A general artificial intelligence running based on the GPT-3 model.
-Visit Markup : [OpenAI](https://openai.com/ "Open AI") to know more.
+Visit : [OpenAI](https://openai.com/ "Open AI") to know more.

 **BERT**